-As a condition of prevailing wage requirements, state of Minnesota contractors and subcontractors may be required to complete and submit certified payroll records to the agency for construction projects over \$25,000.
+As a condition of prevailing wage requirements, state of Minnesota contractors and subcontractor(s) are required to complete and submit certified payroll records to the agency for construction projects over \$25,000.

 Certified payroll records must be provided by the grant recipient prior to the agency disbursing funds, per Minnesota Statutes Section 116J.871, subdivision 2(b).